Do cats like snow?

 5. Cavaletti poles

-Often when a dog is stiff, they will have reduced range of motion meaning their stride length is reduced.
+Often, when a dog is stiff, they have a reduced range of motion, meaning their stride length is reduced.
 An easy way to see if this is the case is by checking that when their front paw, for example, leaves the ground, their left back paw goes straight into the spot that the front paw has just occupied.
 If a dog was walking on sand, the back paw would step right into the paw print left by the front paw.

 Your veterinary physiotherapist can advise you on the right number of repetitions and the correct spacing between the poles, according to the condition and size of your dog.
 If you have the wrong spacing, your dog could stand on the pole and slip.
 Also, if your dog has a really low flight arc and is unable to lift their leg very high at all, ground poles may not be appropriate.